-How do I make an Injury claim in St David’s?
+How to make an injury claim in St David’s?

 Slips, trips and falls at work, are the most common reported cause of injury.
 Averaging more than 40% of all major injuries, particularly if the fall is from height.
 These can lead to an injury claim St David’s.